waelhammoudeh/overpass-4-slackware/README.md

 is explained with its various options.
 The guide concludes with the web user interface setup utilizing Apache Web Server.

-This repository has two directories; the first is "overpass-slackbuild" where find the build script for Slackware package.
-The second directory is the "Guide" where you find files explaining overpass and all needed information.
+This repository has two directories; the first is "overpass-slackbuild" where I placed the build script for Slackware package.
+The second directory is the "Guide" where you will find instruction files for overpass setup and other essential information.

 What is OSM Overpass?
   Quoting from https://wiki.openstreetmap.org/wiki/Overpass_API: